SlenderFox/HeatStreetTalentsRevival/ideas.md

 - Chances of spawning each enemy type is based on the enemy "challenge" rating, the current round, and the number of players.
 - Should I also include a minor skill rating?
 ### Ai
+**Don't bother trying to come up with custom names for the enemies until the end.**
 - Every enemy has an aggressiveness number calculated based on their current situtation such as current health (factoring in armour), abilities (including ultimate).
 - They also have a confidence number.
 - The ai uses this to determine if it should perform certain actions: ```if (aggressiveness - (1-confidence) > action_weight)```
-- Certain ai types should try to cut enemies off.
+- Certain ai types should try to cut enemies off (flankers).
-- Some ai types will try to remain close to strong enemies (on their own team).
+- Lower tier enemies will try to hang near higher tier enemies to support them.
-- Don't bother trying to come up with custom names for the enemies until the end.
+- Looking at an enemy who is targeting you has a chance to make them start strafing, decreasing with range.
 ### Pathing
 - Used within the ai but should be considered distinct.
 - [Made with Deltin's pathmap editor](https://github.com/ItsDeltin/Pathmap-editor)